simov/grant/README.md

 })
 ```

-After that you'll get the results from the OAuth flow inside the route specified in the `callback` key of your configuration.
+After that you will receive the results from the OAuth flow inside the route specified in the `callback` key of your configuration.

 ## Quirks